eChook/documentation/calibrating-the-echook/current.md

 The current sensor is calibrated during manufacture.
 Any inaccuracies in the measurement are introduced by tolerances in the differential amplifier.
 Resistors with a 1% tolerance have been used here.
 As such the default calibration should be very close and re-calibrating the current sensor should not make a huge difference to the readings.

+If you are using V2 Arduino code (code version 2.0 or later), enter the current calibration multiplier in the calibration web app at [configure.echook.uk](https://configure.echook.uk).

+If you are using legacy Arduino code (below version 2.0), update `CAL_CURRENT` in Calibration.h and re-upload the code.

 To calibrate the current a bench power supply **with a current limit** function is required.
 With the power supply off, feed a length of wire through the current sensor, then connect it across the +ve and -ve terminals of the power supply as a Short Circuit - doing this might feel very wrong!

 If the power supply does not have a current readout, connect a multimeter set to measure current in series with the wire.
 Note the maximum current on the multimeter \(normally 10A\) and be sure not to exceed this later!